 What is Clairsentience?

-The past 50 years has seen an explosion of information in voice science and are continually learning more.
-Isn’t it time to learn about the information from our own bodies that, in this culture, we often ignore.
+The past 50 years has seen an explosion of information in voice science and we are continually learning more.
+But it is time to learn as deeply about the information coming from our own bodies that, in this culture, we often ignore.

-Clairsentience is one of the most practical intuitive gifts but left unaware and untrained can be brutal for someone who does not know she or he has it.
-It is a type of sixth sense which enables one to “feel” or “know” and interpret surrounding feelings and energies.
+Clairsentience is one of the most practical of intuitive senses, but left unaware and untrained it can be brutal for someone who does not know she or he has it; it is a type of sixth sense which enables one to “feel” or “know” and interpret surrounding feelings and mental states of other people.
 It is also possible to feel things from a distance.
 Empathy and Clairsentience can be grouped together in the spectrum of intuitive gifts, both of which relate to sensing and feeling the emotions and energies of people, animals, plants or things.
-Training this type of Knowing requires recognition, acceptance and patience with one’s gifts, and also the kind and wise guidance of others who are further along in understanding their own gifts.
-It is not something that is recognized or trained in our Western culture, although the best teachers often use it, even if they are unaware that that is what they are doing.
+Training this type of Knowing requires recognition, acceptance and patience with one’s gifts, and needs the kind and wise guidance of others who are further along in understanding their own gifts.
+It is not something that is recognized or trained in our Western culture, although the best teachers often use it, even if they are unmindful that they are using it.

 I have the ability to feel, in my own body, what is at work physically, emotionally and psychologically in another persons’ speaking or singing voice.
-I was born with this gift and grew up in a most unusual and incredible family and community of singers, music and singing.
-So I probably began to feel deeply and merge energetically with others through voice and singing from a very early age.
-I also tried to protect myself from stuff I couldn’t understand by carrying extra weight as an attempt to pad myself from feelings of invasion.
+I was born with this gift and grew up in a family and community of music of all kinds.
+I probably began to feel deeply and merge energetically with others through voice and singing from a very early age.

 Training this gift requires self-love and acceptance and wisdom, accrued with time.
-Untrained, I felt I could read other people at a deep psychological level when, in fact, the information was often tainted because I was mixed up between my own inner journey and that of others.
-Boundary issues are always a lesson for this kind of Knowing.
+Untrained, I felt I could read other people at a deep psychological level when, in fact, the information was often tainted because I could did not differentiate between my own feelings and those of others.
+Boundary issues are always a concern for those people with this kind of Knowing.